harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/quality-and-support-metrics.md

 </details>

-## Issue Resolution Time Report
+## Issue Resolution Time

+There are two Issue Resolution Time widgets: The **Issue Resolution Time Single Stat** and the **Issue Resolution Time Report**

+The Issue Resolution Time Single Stat widget monitors a single stat, such as average issue resolution time (average time from creation to close).

-The Issue Resolution Time Report is a bar graph showing the number of tickets closed along with the average time it took to close those tickets, based on the time the tickets were created.
+The Issue Resolution Time Report is a configurable bar graph showing the number of tickets closed along with the average time it took to close those tickets, based on the time the tickets were created.
 This report can help answer questions like:

 * Is my team getting faster at delivering features or fixing issues?
 * Is the resolution times for a project or component decreasing over time?